pilosoposerio/try-fastapi-chatgpt/README.md

 # FastAPI ChatGPT Sample Project

 This repository contains a sample project that demonstrates how to integrate [FastAPI](https://fastapi.tiangolo.com/) with ChatGPT, a powerful language model developed by OpenAI.
 With this project, you can create a simple web application that allows users to interact with ChatGPT through a RESTful API.
+The API's sole capability is to request travel recommendations from ChatGPT given a country and a season.

 ## Prerequisites